hippojamba/magicsite/content/posts/static-site.md

 When the public folder has been removed we want to add the submodule to your sitename repository and bind it to the public folder by running:
 `git submodule add -f https://github.com/[username]/[username].github.io.git public`

-To build your site run `hugo -t cactus`, where "tale" being the name of the theme.
+To build your site run `hugo -t cactus`, where "cactus" being the name of the theme.
 Your `public` folder should now be filled with a generated site, navigate to it and run the following commands to publish the site i.e. pushing `public` to the `[username].github.io` repository: <br />
 `git add .` <br />
 `git commit -m "some message"` <br />
 `git push`